 I Made a Program for Transferring Files

-Posted on by Marcin Anforowicz.
+Posted on and modified by Marcin Anforowicz.

 Unfortunately, this makes it difficult for computers to connect if they're both behind different NATs.
-If one computer tries to send a packet to another computer, the receiving NAT won't know which computer on its internal network to forward it to.
-So it'll drop the packet.
+If one computer tries to send a packet to another computer, the receiving NAT won't know which computer on its internal network to forward it to, so it'll drop the packet.

 Note: this is just a high-level summary.
 To learn more, read Wikipedia article on NATs.